 High Performance System Requirements (for best response and rendering time)

-- MAC computer with Intel Processor platforms running, Windows 7 with Service Pack 1 or Windows 8.1 or Windows 10, running via Bootcamp
+- MAC computer with Intel Processor platforms running, Windows 10 64-bit, running via Bootcamp

 - 8GB RAM or better, configured for dual- or quad-channel operation (depending on the memory architecture supported by the processor)